ctrueden/ctrueden.github.io/_pages/quotes.md

 _Friday, September 13, 2013 - 10:20 pm_
 **Kelsey (to Moe)** - "Are you trying to disarm a bomb the size of the universe with thievery?"

+<a name="aow"></a>
+* * *
+## Age of Worms

+_Sunday, April 28, 2019_
+[We find some jail cells underground.]
+Kelsey [GM]: In the cell, there appears to be a man.
+Athena: Can he be a jelly bean, so that when we kill him, we get to eat him?
+Kelsey [GM]: He appears to be dead.
+Athena: So...
+I can eat him now?

 * * *
 When I get to the future, [things will be different](http://asofterworld.com/index.php?id=42)